hheimbuerger/crossstream/docs/architecture.md

   "thumbnailSprite": "http://example.com/thumbnails/stream1_sprite.jpg",
   "timestamp": "2025-06-08T12:00:00+02:00",
   "thumbnailSeconds": 5.0,
-  "thumbnailPixelWidth": 64
+  "thumbnailPixelWidth": 160,
+  "thumbnailPixelHeight": 90
 }
 ```

 **Usage Notes:**
 - The `timestamp` field enables synchronization between multiple streams by allowing the calculation of time offsets between when different streams started recording.
-- The `thumbnailSprite` should contain thumbnails at regular intervals (e.g., one thumbnail per second) to enable the timeline scrubber functionality.
+- The `thumbnailSprite` should contain thumbnails at regular intervals arranged horizontally in a single row, with each thumbnail exactly `thumbnailPixelWidth` pixels wide.
+- The scrubber uses these timestamps to calculate video offsets and display the correct thumbnail from each video's timeline when hovering over the unified timeline.
+- Thumbnail dimensions can vary between local and remote videos, allowing for different quality/size configurations per stream.

 ## Event Handling